otabuzzman/SDK85/README.md

 ### Usage

-Tinder the main view left to enter the TTY monitor, and right to return to the keyboard monitor.
+Swipe the main view left to enter the TTY monitor, and right to return to the keyboard monitor.
 See _User's Manual_ for the usage of either.
 Switching between monitors yields CPU restart without preserving RAM.
+Double-tap PCB to load a user program file with 8085 machine code at 0x2000.

 **Working**
 - GO command (run a program)